HOW DO I GET RECRUITED FOR COLLEGE SPORTS?

 HOW MANY SOCCER SCHOLARSHIPS ARE AVAILABLE?

-Scholarships are only awarded to the best players.
+Scholarships are only awarded to the best student-athletes.
 Getting a scholarship is a matter of being honest about your abilities and your contribution to the team.

 Soccer Scholarships for high school students.
 Number of Scholarships Offered per Team, per Year, by Division